I do think a carpenter needs a good hammer to bang in the nail.Oliver Reed

 A handful of generations ago quality high-carbon steel was difficult to make and expensive, so woodworkers worldwide, especially Japan, could not afford many tools, and the ones they did own or inherit were very important to them.

-At least partly to reduce costs, it was standard practice back then for a woodworker (or his master) to commission the metal parts of his tools, such as the heads of his axe, hatchet, adze and hammer, and the blades of his chisels from the local blacksmith.
+At least partly to reduce costs, it was standard practice back then for a woodworker (or his master) to commission the metal parts of his tools, such as the heads of his axe, hatchet, adze and hammer, and the blades of his chisels and planes from the local blacksmith.
 In the United States or other British colonies a craftsman may have purchased chisel and plane blades imported from Sheffield, but he would not want to pay the high costs of shipping wooden components across oceans and over mountains when he could make them himself.
-After all, woodworking was his business, so a self-respecting craftsman would make all the wooden components of his tools, such as handles and plane bodies, himself as a matter of course.
+After all, woodworking was his business, so a self-respecting craftsman would make all the wooden components of his tools himself as a matter of course.
 Needless to say, those old boys knew how to make handles.

 But things have changed.
-You may not realize it, but we live in a time of extreme wealth where even the poorest live better than most humans did 100 years ago, partly due to widespread industrialization of all aspects of our societies making the necessities of life, and even what would have been called luxuries, available to everyone cheaply.
-This industrialization combined with cheap transportation has resulted in craftsmen purchasing pre-manufactured many things they would have made for themselves as a matter of course, including tool handles.
-I would wager that most woodworkers younger than 60 years old have never made an axe handle, hammer handle, or a plane body, and don’t even know how to.
+You may not realize it, but we live in a time of extreme wealth where even the poor live better than kings did 200 years ago, partly due to widespread industrialization making the necessities of life, and even what would have been called luxuries, available to everyone cheaply.
+This industrialization combined with cheap transportation has resulted in the prevalence of craftsmen purchasing pre-manufactured things, including tool handles.

-Accustomed to the easy availability of standard tools, lacking an eye for performance and focused like a laser on lowest cost, most woodworkers nowadays get by with poor quality tools made by farmers in Chinese factories from poor quality scrap metal designed by kids using computers working in marketing departments that have never used a handtool professionally.
-Those tools may look great on the internet or wrapped in theft-proof plastic hanging on pegs in the big-box retailers, but how do they perform?
+Accustomed to the easy availability of standard mass-produced tools, lacking a clue about performance and focused like a laser on lowest cost, most woodworkers nowadays get by with colorful but poor quality tools designed by kids using computers working in marketing departments that have never used a handtool professionally, and fabricated by farmers in Chinese factories from higgily-piggily scrap metal.
+These tools may look great on the internet or wrapped in theft-proof plastic containers hanging on pegs in the big-box retailers, but how do they perform?
 And how long will they last?
 And what do they say about the men using them?
 Tools are terrible gossips, you know.

-You cannot purchase a hammer handle like the one we will discuss in this series, and no one can make it for you.
+Gentle Reader cannot purchase a hammer handle like the one we will discuss in this series, and no one can make it for you.
 A hand-forged gennou head fitted with a handle made in accordance with the guidelines presented in this series will become a unique lifetime tool and the sure sign of a superior craftsman.
-More importantly, it will help you work more efficiently and give you greater confidence in your skills.
+More importantly, it will help you work more efficiently and precisely, make the joints in your shoulders, arms and hands hurt less, and give you greater confidence in your skills.

 If you think this all sounds too good to be true, I challenge you to put it to the test.
-In fact, there will be a series of performance tests listed in the last post in this series that will allow you to generate hard proof of the truth of these claims for yourself.
+In fact, there is a series of performance tests listed in the last post of this series (when it is published, see link at the end of this post) that will allow you to generate hard proof of the truth of these claims for yourself.
 You will be impressed with the results.

-While Japanese hammers are the primary focus of this series, you can apply the ergonomic principles and solutions I will describe to all varieties of hammer and axe handles.
+While Japanese hammers are the primary focus of this series, you can apply the ergonomic principles and solutions I will describe to all varieties of hammer handles.

 Modern Tools: Marketing, Design & Manufacturing

 I grew up using hammers designed for maximum sales in a competitive marketplace of amateurs, of the type I call “One Size Fits Nobody.”
 Back then they were made in the USA, but nowadays they are cheaply mass-produced in China.
-Prices are rock-bottom, and quality is focused solely on getting an attractive product out the door at the right price-point while fending off the hordes of snaggle-tooth slavering lawyers that specialize in product liability and personal injury lawsuits.
-To these corporations, you and I are beasts in a herd, of no import beyond the content of our wallets and our willingness to open them.
+Prices are rock-bottom, and quality is focused solely on getting an attractive product to the big-box retailers at the right price-point while fending off the slavering hordes of snaggle-tooth lawyers that specialize in product liability and personal injury lawsuits.
+To these corporations, you and I are beasts in a herd, of no import beyond the contents of our wallets and our willingness to empty them.

-The designers of these blister-makers and nail-benders intend their products to age poorly so they will be discarded by purchasers after just a few years to ensure unending sales of new-and-improved replacements.
-Plastic and rubber are the materials of choice because they are cheap to fabricate, easy to make colorful, look exciting when new, and speedily surf the spiral wave into the depths of the toilet of planned obsolescence.
+The designers of these blister-makers and nail-benders intend their products to age poorly so they will be discarded by purchasers after just a few years to ensure unending sales of “new-and-improved” replacements.
+Plastic and rubber are the materials of choice because they are cheap to fabricate, easy to make into colorful, exciting shapes, and speedily surf the spiral wave into the depths of the toilet of planned obsolescence.

-Clever people these marketing strategists, stuffing their pockets with money and landfills with plastic and scrap metal by selling imitation tools to the herd.
-But as for me, I’ll have none of that churlish fraud, than you very much.
+Clever people, these marketing strategists, stuffing their pockets with money and landfills with plastic and scrap metal by selling imitation tools to the herd.
+But as for me, I’ll have none of that churlish fraud, thank you very much.